GET IN TOUCH

 Options to Remove or Reduce a Delaware Tax Lien

-A Delaware tax lien can feel intimidating, but it’s not permanent.
+A Delaware tax lien can feel intimidating, but it's not permanent.
 Depending on financial circumstances, the Delaware Division of Revenue provides several options to help taxpayers repay or eliminate their debt.
-Acting quickly is essential because interest and penalties continue to increase each month, and the balance remains unpaid.
+Acting quickly is essential because interest and penalties continue to increase each month the balance remains unpaid.
+Taxpayers dealing with similar obligations in other states may also find it useful to review the Utah tax lien filing process or the Vermont tax lien process for comparison.

 Full Payment